Compiled by the Road Trip Alberta team

 There are some good options for bus service between Edmonton and Calgary that are reasonably priced.
 The following companies offer direct service between Alberta’s two biggest cities:

 - Red Arrow – Probably the most popular bus service connecting the two cities (and more spots in Alberta), Red Arrow offers multiple pick-up spots in each city, and at each airport.
-One-way tickets currently run at just under $95 per person, including tax.
+Average one-way tickets run at just around $72 per person, including tax.

-- Rider Express – A bargain with prices as low as $38 per person, Rider Express runs three times daily between the two cities, with a stop part way in Red Deer.
+- Rider Express – A bargain with prices as starting at $42 per person, Rider Express runs three times daily between the two cities, with a stop partway in Red Deer.
 The pick-up and drop-off spots in each city may prove to be a little awkward for some, and no stops are made at either international airport.

 - Ebus – This is Red Arrow’s offering of a more economical option; for just over $50 you can get this convenient bus from Edmonton to Calgary (and vice versa) with two scheduled routes daily (except Saturdays).
 This is also most convenient for shoppers, as it includes a stop at the popular CrossIron Mills Shopping Center north of Calgary.